-With the Jewish holiday Purim right around the corner, I thought I would attempt making my favorite holiday treat; hamantaschen.
+With the Jewish holiday Purim right around the corner, I thought I would attempt making my favorite holiday treat, hamantaschen.
 Typically this is a dough made with vegetable oil, wheat flour, sugar and canned filling.
-Of course I have to change that.
-I need a real food, grain-free, dairy-free, processed food free recipe…
+This grain-free, date hamantaschen is perfect for gluten and grain-free eaters!

 Instructions for date paste

 Inspire Your Real Food Healing Journey with my FREE Grain-Free Meals e-Cookbook and Getting Started email series!